 Airtightness is the measure of how much air leaks in and out of a building through unintentional gaps.
 In standard construction, a home is rarely a sealed envelope.

-There’s tiny cracks and holes everywhere, particularly where the floor meets the wall, around windows and doors, and wherever pipes or cables penetrate the external walls.
+There are tiny cracks and holes everywhere, particularly where the floor meets the wall, around windows and doors, and wherever pipes or cables penetrate the external walls.

 Current building regulations in England still allow for a surprising amount of air leakage.
 It has been likened to having a hole the size of a 20 pence piece in every single square metre of your building envelope.

-If you added all those small holes together, you would end up with a gaping window open to the winter air all year round.
+If you add all those small holes together, you would end up with a gaping window open to the winter air all year round.
 That is hardly keeping warm air in and cold air out.

 When a home is not airtight, you face a constant cycle of energy loss where your heating system works hard to warm the air, only for it to escape immediately through these thousands of tiny gaps.